• Skip to main content

 Instructions

-• Spray a 9x13 baking dish lightly with non-stick cooking spray.
+• Spray a 9×13 baking dish lightly with non-stick cooking spray or grease with butter.

-• Combine the English Muffin and Canadian Bacon pieces in the baking dish and spread out evenly.
+• Combine the english muffins and canadian bacon pieces in the baking dish and spread out evenly.
 Set aside.

-• Combine the eggs, milk, mustard, salt, and pepper in a medium-size bowl and whisk until everything is thoroughly combined.
-Pour over the muffin mixture and press down gently to make sure all English muffin pieces are saturated with the egg mixture.
+• Combine the eggs, milk, mustard, salt, and pepper in a medium bowl, whisking until well combined.
+Pour the muffin mixture over the muffins and press down gently to ensure all ingredients are saturated with the egg mixture.

-• Cover and refrigerate for at least 8 hours.
+• Cover and refrigerate for 8 hours or overnight.

-• Cover with aluminum foil or a lid and bake the casserole covered for 25 minutes.
-Uncover and bake for 20 minutes more or until the casserole is golden brown and puffed up and the eggs are set.
+• Cover the casserole with aluminum foil or a lid, and bake for 25 minutes.
+Uncover and bake for 20 minutes more, or until the casserole is golden brown, puffed, and the eggs are set.
 Let stand 10 minutes before serving.

 • While the casserole is cooling, place the egg yolks, salt, pepper, and lemon juice in a blender jar.